liamcottle/rustplus.js/README.md

 });
 ```

-Note: Once you have called `getEntityInfo` at least once for an entity id, you will receive broadcast messages automatically from the Rust server when the entity's state changes between on and off.
-These broadcasts won't be sent until you do so.

 ### Entity Changed Broadcasts

-Once you have called `getEntityInfo` at least once for an entity id, you can capture the broadcast messages when its state changes like so:
+Once you have called `getEntityInfo` at least once for an entity id, you will receive broadcast messages automatically from the Rust server when the entity's state changes between on and off.

+If you don't call `getEntityInfo` at least once, you will never receive the broadcast.

+You can capture the broadcast like so:

 ```js
 rustplus.on('message', (message) => {